 A young Native girl and her grandmother share stories about Grandmother Moon during their weekly car ride, teaching us to honor and feel safe under her watchful gaze.

-Ani Di Franco's picture book for children explores identity and consciousness, blending her folk style with universal themes and beautiful illustrations.
+Grammy-winning singer-songwriter & feminist icon Ani Di Franco's picture book for kids explores identity & consciousness with heartfelt words & beautiful illustrations.

 Debut middle grade novel about a girl unraveling her family's secrets and discovering her Native American identity.
 Secrets hidden in letters and photos.

-Don't miss the companion book, Set Me Free.
-Critics rave about Show Me a Sign, winner of the 2021 Schneider Family Book Award.
-A powerful story about ableism, racism, and colonialism.
+Don't miss the companion book Set Me Free!
+Critics rave about Show Me a Sign, winner of the Schneider Family Book Award.
+Explore themes of ableism, racism, and colonialism in a riveting story inspired by Martha's Vineyard's deaf history.

 Award-winning author Zoë Schlanger explores the incredible world of plant intelligence and survival in The Light Eaters, challenging our understanding of agency and consciousness.
 An eye-opening look at our relationship with plants and the natural world.